 When a status byte transfer is required, the controller will assert C/D and I/O (see Figure 8).
 The controller will then assert REQ.
 The Host must then read the status byte on the data bus and then assert ACK (if ACK is not asserted within 256 microseconds after the assertion of REQ, REQ will be deasserted.
-REQ will then be asserted again transferring a status byte indicating that a time-out error has occurred.)
+REQ will then be asserted again).
 The controller will then deassert REQ.
-The Host will then deassert ACK.
+The host will then deassert ACK.

-Following the status byte transfer, a completion message byte of all zero's will be transferred to indicate operation complete.
+Following the status byte transfer, a completion message byte of all zero's will be transfered to indicate operation complete.
 The controller will assert the MSG line (along with I/O and C/D) and then assert REQ.
 The Host may read the completion message byte on the data bus and assert ACK (if ACK is not asserted within 256 microseconds, the controller will deassert the MSG line and attempt to transfer a status byte).
 The controller will respond by deasserting REQ.
 The Host will then deassert ACK.
-At this point BSY and all other controller I/O lines will be deasserted and the controller will return to an idle loop awaiting the next selection sequence.
+At this point BSY and all other controller I/O lines will be deasserted and the controller will return to an IDLE LOOP awaiting the next selection sequence.